-If you’re planning a spot of DIY, make sure you take sensible safety precautions, and perhaps think about adding Accidental Damage cover to your insurance in case anything goes wrong.
+If you’re planning a spot of DIY, make sure you take sensible safety precautions.
+Also be sure to check you have the right home insurance in place in case something goes wrong.

 What to wear for DIY